 Miso ginger tofu bowls are the perfect plant-based dinner.
-Crispy, baked tofu is tossed in a sticky ginger miso sauce, and served over white rice with sesame brussels sprouts.
+Crispy, baked tofu tossed in a sticky ginger miso sauce, and served over white rice with sesame brussels sprouts.

 I’m a true believer that everything tastes better in a bowl, and these miso ginger tofu bowls are no exception.
 The miso ginger sauce is so easy to whip up, but if you don’t have all of the ingredients around, using a store-bought sauce is just as delicious!